 Only port 80 is used to access Galera Manager from a web broswer.
 Port 8081 is used by gmd to access InfluxDB; port 8082 is used for Prometheus.
-Since you didn't enable https, you will have to open these three ports in the Security Group for the Instance on which you've installed Galera Manager.
-But in this case, you do not need also to enable ports 443, 8091, and 8092.
+Since you didn't enable https, you'll have to open these three ports in the Security Group for the Instance on which you've installed Galera Manager.
+But in this case, you don't need also to enable ports 443, 9091, and 9092.